QLD Wide - 60 Seconds Claim Advice

 • Witness statements

-• Medical records and assessments
+• Medical treatment records and assessments

 • First responder and police reports

 Case-by-case analysis is used to determine liability and fault for bicycle accident compensation.
 No matter how the cycling accident occurred, you are entitled to seek legal advice regarding your entitlements and the claims process.
-Experienced compensation lawyers can explain how to build a compelling case and what you must prove for a successful outcome.
+You also have the option of legal representation.

-Common Types of Bicycle Accidents
+Common Types of Bicycle Accident Injuries

-Car accidents are among the most frequent and dangerous types of bike accidents on Queensland roads and are commonly caused by:
+1. Car accidents are among the most frequent and dangerous types of bike accidents on Queensland roads and are commonly caused by:

-1. Negligent driving behaviour caused by distraction or fatigue
+2. Negligent driving behaviour caused by distraction or fatigue

-2. A car speeding past or driving too close to you
+3. A car speeding past or driving too close to you

-4. A motor vehicle driving in a bicycle lane
+5. A motor vehicle driving in a bicycle lane

 • When a car door unexpectedly opens into a cyclist’s path, it can cause a collision.